 Make a Complaint

-The following information is to help members of the public who want to make a complaint about a nurse’s conduct.
+The following information is to help members of the public who want to make a complaint about a nurse’s practice or conduct.
 If you are an employer, facility operator or health professional, please follow the instructions for filing a report.

 Before you make a complaint to CNO, you may wish to discuss your concerns directly with the nurse or the employer.